marcellobarylli/Recurrent-Parameter-Generation/README.md

 ## Advanced Usage

+### Reproduce Section 5: *RPG’s Potential in Unseen Tasks*
-In this section, we will cover how to reproduce the experiments from [Section-4]() of our paper, how to adapt other downstream tasks (using DoRA on LLama as an example), and how to adapt your own checkpoint dataset into our codes.
+In this section, we will show you how to reproduce the experiments of section 5: *RPG’s Potential in Unseen Tasks*.

-### Reproduce Section-4
-In this section, we will guide you step by step through reproducing the experiments from Section-4.

 <details>
 <summary>Click here for details</summary>